modgethanc/ttbp/README.md

-a command-line based blogging platform running on tilde.town
+*a command-line based blogging platform running on tilde.town*

+`ttbp` stands for "tilde.town blogging platform", the original working name for this project.

 to use, run `~endorphant/bin/ttbp` while logged in to tilde.town